WebAssembly/component-model/design/mvp/Async.md

 these values is defined by the Canonical ABI.

+## Interaction with the start function

+Since any component-level function with an empty signature can be used as a [`start`] function, there's nothing to stop an `async`-lifted function from being used as a `start` function.
+Async start functions are useful when executing general-purpose code at initialization time, e.g.:
+* If the top-level scripts of a scripting language are executed by the `start` function, asychrony arises from regular use of the language's concurrency features.
+For example, in JS, this takes the form of [top-level `await`].
+* If C++ or other OOPLs global object constructors are executed by the `start` function, these can execute general-purpose code which may use concurrent I/O APIs.

+Since component `start` functions are already defined to be executed synchronously before the component is considered initialized and ready for its exports to be called, the natural thing for `start` to do when calling an `async`-lifted function is wait for the callee to reach the ["returned" state](#returning).
+This gives `async` `start` functions a simple way to do concurrent initialization and signal completion using the same language bindings as regular `async` `export` functions.

+However, as explained above, an async task can always continue executing after reaching the "returned" state and thus an async task spawned by `start` may continue executing even after the component instance is initialized and receiving export calls.
+These post-return `start`-tasks can be used by the language toolchain to implement traditional "background tasks" (e.g., the `setInterval()` or `requestIdleCallback()` JavaScript APIs).
+From the perspective of [structured concurrency], these background tasks are new task tree roots (siblings to the roots created when component exports are called by the host).
+Thus, subtasks and threads spawned by the background task will have proper async callstacks as used to define reentrancy and support debugging/profiling/tracing.

+In future, when [runtime instantiation] is added to the Component Model, the component-level function used to create a component instance could be lowered with `async` to allow a parent component to instantiate child components concurrently, relaxing the fully synchronous model of instantiation supported by declarative instantiation and `start` above.

 ## Interaction with multi-threading

 For now, the integration between multi-threading (via [`thread.spawn`]) and